ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 An L2 Transaction Fee MUST be comprised as the sum of a Base Fee, a Execution Fee, and a Priority Fee.

-[[R1]](#r1) Testability: Mathematical equality equations can be tested as the sum of the equations elements equaling a desired output is a passing test, and the sum of the equations element not equaling the  desired output a failing test..
+[[R1]](#r1) Testability: Mathematical equality equations can be tested as the sum of the equations elements equaling a desired output.
+The test is passed if the sum of the elements as inputs is equal to the desired output.
+If the sum of the equations element do not equal the  desired output the test fails.

 #### **[R2]**